 - Quits are voluntary separations initiated by employees.
 Therefore, the quits rate can serve as a measure of workers' willingness or ability to leave jobs. - The number of quits has exceeded the number of layoffs and discharges for most of the JOLTS history.
-During the latest recession, this relationship changed as layoffs and discharges outnumbered quits from November 2008 through March 2010. - The difference between the number of quits and the number of layoffs and discharges has been increasing since April 2010.
-For the past year, however, this number has held steady at 1.3 to 1.6 million more quits than layoffs and discharges. - In December 2017, there were 3.3 million quits and 1.6 million layoffs and discharges.
+During the latest recession, this relationship changed as layoffs and discharges outnumbered quits from November 2008 through March 2010. - The difference between the number of quits and the number of layoffs and discharges has been increasing since 2010. - In March 2018, there were 3.3 million guits and 1.6 million layoffs and discharges.